Income protection is a product that’s sometimes called PHI (permanent health insurance).

 Repayment protection is a policy that pays your mortgage or loan repayments for a period of time.
-Normally, this will be defined to you in the policy.
+Normally, this will be defined for you in the policy.

-This is paid if you are out of work due to accident, illness or redundancy.
+This is paid if you are out of work due to an accident, illness or redundancy.

 Although income protection pays you an income, generally it’s not linked to your mortgage/loan and will be paid to you until either you return to work or you retire – whichever happens first.